 Road cycling in Yorkshire is renowned for its ferocious gradients, often inclement weather and wild scenery.
 It has been hitting the headlines of the cycling press in recent years - and has a growing reputation as one of the best areas of the country to ride a road bike.

 Yorkshire’s cycling revolution has a lot to do with the iconic events that it hosts.
-It was catapulted into the spotlight when it hosted the Grand Départ for the Tour de France in 2014 and Olympic road race in 2012.
-The annual Etape du Dales and Tour of Yorkshire, and of course this year’s UCI World Road Race Championships 2019, are some of the most eagerly anticipated events on the UK cycling calendar.
+It was catapulted into the spotlight when it hosted the Grand Départ for the Tour de France in 2014 and the UCI World Road Race Championships 2019.
+The annual Etape du Dales and Tour of Yorkshire are two of the most eagerly anticipated events on the UK cycling calendar.

 Cycling Yorkshire: which region to visit?